Olympic Airways Flight 411: Background

 Athens lies in the center of four large mountains: Mount Aigaleo to the west, Mount Parnitha to the north, Mount Pentelicus to the northeast and Mount Hymettus to the east.
 The geographical area is called Athens Basin or the Attica Basin (Λεκανοπέδιο Αθηνών/Αττικής).
 The meteorology of Athens is deemed to be one of the most complex in the world because its mountains cause a temperature inversion phenomenon.
 The temperature that day was 32 C.

 In command was 55-year-old Sifis Migadis, who had 32 years of experience with Olympic.
-The co-pilot, Konstantinos "Kostas" Fikardos, was equally experienced and was a close friend of Migadis and in this flight happened to be Migadis's instructor.
+The co-pilot, Konstantinos "Kostas" Fikardos, was equally experienced and was a close friend of Migadis.

 Aircraft

 SX-OAA, named Olympic Zeus, was an Olympic Boeing 747-200.
 The 747-200 model featured more powerful engines and a higher maximum takeoff weight (MTOW) than the previous 747-100 model.
 One of the principal technologies that enabled an aircraft as large as the 747 to takeoff was the high-bypass turbofan engine.
 In the late 1960s, Pratt & Whitney developed a new such engine, and designated the JT9D to power the 747; with water injection, it delivered more thrust for the heavy jumbo jet.

 On August 9, 1978, 418 passengers and crew were scheduled to take off from Athens at 2:00 pm on a direct flight to New York.
 The plane was heavy with the 160 tons of fuel required for the transatlantic flight.
 The plane, which weighed 350,000 kg on the day of the flight, was takeoff climb limited at 353,000 kg using the JT9D-7A wet thrust engine.
 (Note: At takeoff, the flaps were set to 20, A/C packs were off, the temperature was 32 C, the atmospheric pressure was 29.83 inHg, and the wind from/speed was 310/12 kn.
 The plane took off from runway 33R with a -.28% slope.)